wp-plugins/simple-bar/readme.txt

 > You should Get the premium Version right now to access all features. <a href="http://web-settler.com/notification-bar/">Get Premium Version</a>

+Guaranteed Increase in sales, Conversions and subscribers.

 * Provides easy and simple user interface.
 * Shortcode Content Supported.
-* Call to action Button.
+* Call to action Button
 * Responsive/Fluid .
 * Add CSS Gradients.
 * Top & Bottom positioning.